rebeclem/aphids/hybpiper.md

 * Run hybpiper_other_COI.sh to pull out COI sequences for these.
 * Retrieve the sequences once they're finished.

+## Compress and back up files
+* Use [compress.sh](scripts/compress.sh) to compress the files and then back them up to long term storage using globus.

 Next step: [Build a tree](treebuilding.md)